rackerlabs/docs-cloud-databases/apidocs/rst/devguide/_build/html/_sources/api-operations/post-add-replica-to-an-ha-instance-version-accountid-ha-haid-action.txt

 Add a replica node to the HA group specified by {ha_id}.

 This operation adds a replica node to the HA group specified by {ha_id}.
+The HA instance goes into the ``ADDING_REPLICA`` state as a result of this action.
+It switches back to ``ACTIVE`` once the operation is complete.

 .. warning::
    Adding a new replica node would restart the mha manager service (which monitors the source/replica instances to trigger failover) and the haproxy service on the load balancer nodes.
 Refer to the Knowledge Center article for more details about these components: `High Availability for Cloud Databases <https://www.rackspace.com/knowledge_center/article/high-availability-for-cloud-databases>`__.